jd6-37/ps2-textures-downloader/README.md

 The **updater's "Full Sync"** sync does the same as above, but instead of looking at changes (Git commits) since your last sync date, it looks at the entire history of changes.

+#### MOD HEALTH CHECKER <a name="introduction--healthcheck"></a>

-The **updater's "Deep Scan"** will identify stray files in your textures directory that may be causing issues.
+After every sync, the app will automatically run a **health check** to identify potential stray files in the textures directory that may be causing issues.
 With PS2 texture replacement, no two files can have the same name anywhere across the the entire `replacements` folder or any of its subfolders.
-The file **names** are all that matter to the emulator.
+The file *names* are all that matter to the emulator.
 The emulator will use the first "file.png" it finds, and will ignore the rest of the files with that name.
-The Deep Scan compares the directory tree of the local installation versus that of the Github repository.
+To help prevent that issue, the health check compares the directory tree of the local installation versus that of the Github repository.
 If it finds any files/paths that exist locally but not in Github, it will offer to delete them.
-Using the Deep Scan combined with the Full Sync will ensure your local textures are perfectly in sync with the project's latest version and that there are no extraneous files that could cause issues.
+This health check combined with the 'Full Sync' will ensure your local textures are perfectly in sync with the project's latest version and that there are no extraneous files that could cause issues.

 <br>